xf-checkout/aegis-icons/CONTRIBUTING.md

 :balance_scale: **Things to check before image tracing:**
 1. Use high resolution image if possible.
-2. Preferably with image that doesn't have many colours (one color logo on solid one color or transparent background is most ideal).
+2. Preferably with image that doesn't have many colours (single color logo on single solid color background or transparent background is most ideal).
 3. Doesn't have any or minimal amount of [compression artifacts](https://simple.wikipedia.org/wiki/Compression_artifact), zoom into image and check.
-   - If image does have artifacts, try [Pix Fix](https://pixfix.com) tool to fix the image.
+   - If image does have artifacts, try [Pix Fix](https://pixfix.com) tool to fix those compression artifacts.

 > [!CAUTION]
 > - Only use image tracing tool if there's no other option, **always use ready-made vectors if available.**